 Qantas Business Class

-These flights will cost you 61,000 Asia Miles or 82,000 Qantas Points one-way, with taxes of ~$270 departing Australia and ~$220 on the return (taxes should now be lower than these figures).
+These flights will cost you 61,000 Asia Miles (70,000 from Melbourne) or 82,000 Qantas Points one-way.
 Here is a dedicated guide to using your points to fly Qantas to Japan.

 Japan Airlines Business Class